s4hri/pyicub/README.md

 In order to simplify the installation procedure, we have containerized the essential requirements in a Docker image including YARP and icub-main.

-[Pyicub-lab](https://github.com/s4hri/pyicub-lab) is a development platform for coding iCub applications in minutes!
-Try it right now and leave your feedback!
+[PYICUB-LAB](https://github.com/s4hri/pyicub-lab) is a development platform for coding iCub applications in minutes!
+Try it now and leave your feedback!

 ```
 git clone https://github.com/s4hri/pyicub-lab